kestra-io/docs/content/docs/15.how-to-guides/syncflows.md

 ## Using the `dryRun` property

-Here is a system flow that will sync the `git` namespace with flows from the repository.
+Here is a system flow that will sync the `git` namespace with flows from the repository in the `flows` directory.

 ```yaml
 id: sync_flows_from_git